Petar Jokić (revolutionary): Biography

 Petar Jokić was born in Topola around 1779, and at the time of the uprising, in 1804, he was a young man in full strength.
 Until then, well known to Karađorđe, Jokić was his right hand in the first days of the preparation for the uprising.
 Jokić is one of those who threw the first spark in the Turkish hans (inns) and started the battle.

-From that time until the whole series of events, Jokić was always in the physical and immediate vicinity of Karađorđe, becoming an officer, a Boluk-bashi, the personal leader of Karađorđe's personal Guard.
+From that time until the whole series of events, Jokić was always in the immediate vicinity of Karađorđe, becoming an officer, a buljubaša, the personal leader of Karađorđe's personal guard.
 Thus, Jokić had the opportunity to see, hear, learn and do a lot.
 He survived many difficult situations on the battlefields and overcame many wounds.
 Heroic, reliable, wise and prudent, Jokić had a serious word in the greatest company of the first dukes (voivodes).
 The circumstances were often such that the Vožd (Grand Leader Karađorđe) had to be left without his escort detachment at critical moments because it was dispatched where it was most needed at the time.
 Jokić often only received orders to move, without notice nor explanation.
 In 1813, he was on the Drina and in Šabac, from where he was preparing for the capture of Belgrade with Miloš Obrenović, but he received news that Belgrade had already been taken by the Ottoman Turks and that Vožd Karađorđe had already crossed the Sava.

 After the collapse of the uprising, in 1813, he lived with his family until 1838 in Zemun, then under the rule of the Austrian Empire, where he opened his trading company.
-After the liberation of Serbia, Jokić returned to his homeland and became a member of the Valjevo District Court, where he also retired when he went to Topola, the place of his birth.
+After the liberation of Serbia, Jokić returned to his homeland and became a member of the Valjevo District Court until he retired, when he went back to Topola, the place of his birth.
 He lived there until his death in 1852.